DavidAde1/IAC-Project2/Readme.md

 1. An AWS Account(IAM user preferably)
 2. OpenTofu installed on your local machine.
 You can follow the guide [here](https://opentofu.org/docs/intro/install/)

-## Before we get started with this, i want to endeavor you to check the part 1 above, we will be making some additions and changes from there.Moving on, let's create 3 new files to add to the files from part 1 in our code editor:
+## Before we get started with this, i want to endeavor you to check the part 1 above in the INTRODUCTION SECTION, we will be making some additions and changes from there.Moving on, let's create 3 new files to add to the files from part 1 in our code editor:
 **alb.tf**
 **autoscaling.tf**
 **output.tf**